Kubernetes Deployments Overview

 - Install the Harness Kubernetes Delegate in your Kubernetes cluster.

-- Add Cloud Provider.
+- Add a Cloud Provider.
 This is a connection to your Kubernetes cluster, either standalone or hosted in a cloud platform like GCP.

 - Create the Harness Application for your Kubernetes CD pipeline.
 The Harness Application represents a group of microservices, their deployment pipelines, and all the building blocks for those pipelines.
 Harness represents your microservice using a logical group of one or more entities: Services, Environments, Workflows, Pipelines, Triggers, and Infrastructure Provisioners.
 Applications organize all of the entities and configurations in Harness CI/CD.